 A valid passport is a passport that isn’t expired, right?
-While it is important that you make sure your passport hasn’t expired, there are other reasons that your passport might not be valid for travel.
-Before you head out on your summer adventures, check your passport to make sure it will be accepted everywhere you go.
+While it is important that s passport hasn’t expired, there are other reasons that the passport might not be valid for travel.
+Before heading out on your business trip or even your summer adventures, check the passport validity to make sure it will be accepted everywhere you go.

 My passport is expiring in two months.
 It’s still a valid passport, right?